 - Similar products: Similar products available at the nearest store can be featured

-The downside, of course, is that this approach requires a robust inventory management system to inform Facebook what products each location has, if they are in stock, and how much they cost.
+The downside, of course, is that this approach requires a robust inventory management system to inform Facebook what products each location is if they are in stock, and how much they cost.
 If you don’t have that level of data (which many franchise systems do not), then this probably isn’t the ad strategy for you.

 3) Store Visits

 Facebook has a Store Visits objective, which allows multi-location businesses to optimize their ads to increase foot traffic to their local stores.
-The optimization and measurement is amazing, but even more important from a franchise perspective is that Facebook has incorporated some new ad creation and syndication tools which will make your life a lot easier.
+The optimization and measurement are amazing, but even more important from a franchise perspective is that Facebook has incorporated some new ad creation and syndication tools which will make your life a lot easier.

 The way it works is that Facebook will show your ads to people they think are likely to actually visit one of your stores.